argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 When discussing [reduced precision](../../09_profiling_frameworks/TensorFlow/reduced_precision/README.md) in the profiling module, it was claimed that only one additional line was necessary to enable mixed precision in Keras.
-That was not quite true; since we only cared about raw performance, we did not even consider the effects on model accuracy.
-In general, loss scaling is a necessary addition to your deep learning code in order to ensure that mixed precision does not harm training.
+That was not quite true, in general; since we only cared about raw performance, we did not even consider the effects on model accuracy.
+For some network architectures, loss scaling might be a necessary addition to your deep learning code in order to ensure that mixed precision does not harm training.
 In [`train_GAN_optimized.py`](train_GAN_optimized.py),
 we have added a switch `use_scaled_loss` at the top of the file to enable loss scaling, which does the